Last updated in February 2019

 The German-Guatemalan Chamber of Industry and Commerce has some 160 members and plays a major role in promoting bilateral economic relations.

-Bilateral development cooperation focuses on democratic governance, education (primary and secondary schooling in rural areas and vocational training), environmental protection and adaptation to climate change.
+Bilateral development cooperation focuses on democratic governance, education (especially vocational training), environmental protection and adaptation to climate change.
 In addition, Germany shows its commitment in the areas of fiscal policy and conflict moderation, for example via the Civil Peace Service.

 At the intergovernmental negotiations held in November 2016, German development cooperation measures to the tune of ten million euros were agreed with Guatemala for the next two years.
 The intergovernmental negotiations planned for September 2018 have had to be postponed for the Moment.